 After the paper has been accepted and before its publication, Sage requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 Sage’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants Sage the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than Sage.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the Sage Author Gateway

 History of Psychiatry offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
 Find out if your institution is participating by visiting Open Access Agreements at Sage.
 For more information on Open Access publishing options at Sage please visit Sage Open Access.
 For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 Word templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 TITLE PAGE of a paper should include the title, the author's name and affiliation, full postal address, and e-mail address.
-History of Psychiatry uses blind reviews.
+History of Psychiatry uses anonymize reviews.
 To facilitate this, the author is requested to ensure that the file, apart from the title page, contains no clue to identity, and that the first page of the text is headed with the paper's title but no other identification.

 ABSTRACT, in not more than 120 words, and five keywords in alphabetical order, should be included before the text.